drupol/master-thesis/src/thesis/1-introduction.typ

 Transitioning from BASIC, I briefly jumped on Microsoft Windows before moving to Linux, a platform that has since become my daily driver.
 In 2019, I found myself grappling with a sluggish laptop running a popular Linux distribution.
-In search of a faster, binary-based alternative, I transitioned to NixOS
-#cite(<NixOS>, form: "normal").
-This shift marked the beginning of a totally new
-perspective on software development for me.
+In search of a faster, binary-based alternative, I transitioned to NixOS, a Linux distribution #cite(<hemel_2024_12906987>,form:"normal") managed by the Nix package manager #cite(<NixOS>, form: "normal").
+This shift marked the beginning of a totally new perspective on software development for me.
 It was through NixOS that I encountered the concept of "reproducibility" which opened my eyes to the possibilities of making and shipping more reliable software.

 We've seen in the previous section and will detail further in the next chapters that this concept originates from researchers and the scientific method.
 This